jonnonz1/nz-statute-book/acts/public/1972/equal-pay-act-1972.md

 (1) For the purposes of a pay equity claim by 1 or more employees in the education service (other than employees of a tertiary education institution), or by a union representing those employees, (an education service claimant), the Public Service Commissioner—
   (a) must be treated as the employer; and
   (b) has the same rights, duties, and obligations under this Act as the Commissioner would have if the Commissioner were the employer.
-(2) If the Commissioner decides that a pay equity claim by an education service claimant is arguable, or if the Authority or the court determines that such a claim is arguable, the Commissioner must enter into the pay equity bargaining process described in sections 13ZC to 13ZZE—
+(2) If the Commissioner decides that a pay equity claim by an education service claimant has merit, or if the Authority or the court determines that such a claim has merit, the Commissioner must enter into the pay equity bargaining process described in sections 13ZC to 13ZZC—
   (a) with the education service claimant; and
   (b) in consultation with—
     (i) the chief executive of the Ministry of Education; and